G0maa/FullstackOpen/part12/part12Notes.md

     - Share output data of the `DB`
 - `docker exec` Run a command (or a command line) in a running container
 - `docker cp ./some_file CONTAINER:/work`

+### `Part 12: (C)` Basics of Orchestration

+- There are actually three different forms for the CMD out of which the exec form is preferred.
+Read the [documentation](https://docs.docker.com/engine/reference/builder/#cmd) for more info.
+- [Multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) are designed for splitting the build process into many separate stages, where it is possible to limit what parts of the image files are moved between the stages.
+That opens possibilities for limiting the size of the image since not all by-products of the build are necessary for the resulting image.
+Smaller images are faster to upload and download and they help reduce the number of vulnerabilities your software may have.
+- Note that it may not be the best idea to move all testing to be done during the building of an image, but there may be some containerization-related tests when this might be a good idea.

 ---